MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 > The concepts discussed in the article provide the basis for integrating [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.
 Microsoft Graph and Exchange integration is automatically done for you.
 For [!INCLUDE[crm](includes/crm_md.md)] integration, we provide several tools and features that make the integration easier than doing it all manually.
 For more information, see [Integrating Dynamics 365 for Sales in Dynamics NAV](Integrating-Dynamics-CRM-in-Dynamics-NAV.md).

 ## About external tables
-You might be familiar with the *linked objects* feature in [!INCLUDE[navnow](includes/navnow_md.md)], which also offers way of integrating an external SQL table (see [Using Linked Objects](Using-Linked-Objects.md)).
+You might be familiar with the *linked objects* feature in [!INCLUDE[navnow](includes/navnow_md.md)], which also offers another way of integrating an external SQL table (see [Using Linked Objects](Using-Linked-Objects.md)).
 The difference with the method described in this article is that the table connections are controlled at runtime.
 This provides a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects.

 In general, to use an external table, you perform the following tasks: